DreamMr/HR-Bench/README.md

 ## 🏆 Mini-Leaderboard

-We show a mini-leaderboard here and please find more information in our paper.
+We show a mini-leaderboard here and please find more information in our paper. (👏🏻Any new results are welcome.
+Please add your results and model/paper links through an issue or pull request.)

 | Model | **_HR-Bench 4K_** (**_Acc._**) | **_HR-Bench 8K_** (**_Acc._**) | **_Avg._** |
 |-------|:--------:|:--------:|:-------:|